ashel/rss-reader/readme.md

 Next, run **update_all.rb** to generate static htmls and open index.html.
 Automate running update_all.rb with auto-exec like cron.

+## dependency

+This application needs these gems.

+  * sqlite3-ruby

 ## licence

 This application is distributed with [MIT license](http://www.opensource.org/licenses/mit-license.php).